hanshanley/EEfaces-1/full_install_instructions.md

    ```
    make clean
    ```
    Unfortunately, for some reason this method of installing opencv does not add the libraries to your PYTHONPATH variable directory.
-To fix this, you will need to add the following line to your virtual environment activate script.
+To fix this, you will need to open your virtual environment activate script.
    ```
    open ~/facevenv/bin/activate
    ```